 Check out: CRKT M16 EDC folding pocket knife

 CRKT was founded in 1994 in Oregon.
-Their products are mostly made in China though they do have some USA-made knives.
-They have a great modern style with lots of folders plus small neck knives.
+Their products are primarily made in China, though they have some USA-made knives.
+They have a great modern style with many folders and small neck knives.